7 Best Practices to Optimize Sitemaps For SEO

 This is why many tech SEO projects begin with auditing the sitemap.
 It offers a clear view of the success of communicating priority URLs to search engines.

-Before implementing it to your strategy, know some of the SEO benefits of sitemaps
+Before implementing it in your strategy, know some of the SEO benefits of sitemaps

 1. Faster Identification of Important Pages

-A sitemap helps search engines find the most important URLs easier, especially when the pages are new or don’t have many internal links pointing to them.
+Sitemaps assist search engines in identifying your most significant URLs, especially if your pages are new or don’t have many internal links going to them.

-This is useful for B2B companies publishing new product pages, service pages, comparison pages or market reports.
+This is handy for B2B enterprises that publish new product pages, service sites, comparative pages or market research.

-If you create a new “HubSpot implementation services” page and don’t link it from the main navigation or related blogs, it may take Google longer to find it.
-Adding it to the sitemap means you’re giving search engines a direct route to find it.
+If you add a brand new “HubSpot implementation services” page and don’t link it from the main navigation or related blogs, it may take Google a while to find it.
+By adding it to the sitemap, you’re offering search engines a straight route to find it.

 2. Improved Crawl Efficiency for Large Sites